RaspberryPiFoundation/lesson_format/README.md

 - CCW legal disclaimer and template
 - CCUK Legal disclaimer and template

-## Next

 - Clean up and split out CSS
     - make a new template to start from, not lesson_template.html
     - Inject the logo into the document
+    - level should only be inserted if there.
+## Next
+        - Copy across existing styles
         - Seperate out colours and styles
         - inject colors too with inline stylesheet, or ?
     - Move lesson specific things to own lesson sheet.
-    - level should only be inserted if there.
 - Print and media queries for sizes.

 ## Todo

-- Split out CSS for lesson, scratch, and world scheme.
+- Split out CSS for lesson, and world scheme.

 - Build index.html for each term
 - Build index.html for each language